-9. Requests the President of the United States of America to release all Puerto Rican political prisoners serving sentences in United States prisons for over 27 years for cases relating to the struggle for the independence of Puerto Rico, as well as those serving sentences for cases relating to the Vieques Island peace struggle;
+9. Requests the President of the United States of America to release Oscar López Rivera and Carlos Alberto Torres, who have been serving sentences in United States prisons for over 28 years, and Avelino González Claudio, all of whom are Puerto Rican political prisoners serving sentences in United States prisons for cases relating to the struggle for the independence of Puerto Rico;

-1 A/AC.109/2008/L.3.
+&lt;sup>1 A/AC.109/2009/L.13.

-10. Takes note with satisfaction of the report prepared by the Rapporteur of the Special Committee,1 in compliance with its resolution of 14 June 2007;
+10. Takes note with satisfaction of the report prepared by the Rapporteur of the Special Committee, in compliance with its resolution of 9 June 2008;

-11. Requests the Rapporteur to report to the Special Committee in 2009 on the implementation of the present resolution;
+11. Requests the Rapporteur to report to the Special Committee in 2010 on the implementation of the present resolution;